LamainIslam/Survival-Game/README.md

  Product of Washed Studio

 ## Introduction
 Welcome to our survival game prototype.
-This project demonstrates the core mechanics of player movement, resource collection, crafting, combat, and interaction with a dynamic environment.
+This project demonstrates the core mechanics of player movement, resource collection, crafting, combat, and interaction with the environment.

 ## How to Play